 Samples and measurements taken for the purposes of bioassessment shall be representative of the volume and nature of the discharge.

 Bioassessment shall be conducted according to the methodology in the Standard Operating Procedures (SOPs) for the Collection of Field Data for Bioassessments of California Wadeable Stream: Benthic Macroinvertebrates, Algae, and Physical Habitat unless another bioassessment method is specified by the San Diego Water Board.
-The San Diego Water Board may approve equivalent bioassessment procedures at its discretion.
+The San Diego Water Board Executive Officer may approve equivalent bioassessment procedures.

 Bioassessment must include sampling for the taxonomic analysis of benthic macroinvertebrate (BMI) assemblages, stream physical habitat data, and water chemistry.

+Taxonomic analysis shall be conducted at a Southwest Association of Freshwater Invertebrate Taxonomists (SAFIT) level of II (genus/species level) or IIa level (Chironomidae to subfamily) in accordance with the most recent State Standard Operating Procedures for Laboratory Processing and Identification of Benthic Macroinvertebrates in California unless the he San Diego Water Board or its Executive Officer approves an equivalent taxonomic procedure.

+CSCI calculations shall be conducted on a per sample basis using the reference sites identified in the Mazor et al. 2016 CSCI scientific publication and the methods in the 2018 version of The California Stream Condition Index (CSCI): Guidance for calculating scores using GIS and R, unless the San Diego Water or its Board Executive Officer approves an equivalent calculation method.

 Water chemistry sampling must include sampling for turbidity (NTU), temperature (°C), specific conductivity (µS/cm), salinity (ppt), alkalinity (mg/L), pH, and dissolved oxygen (mg/L and % saturation).